MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/2-environment-setup.md

     :::image type="content" source="../media/2-environment-setup/k8s-path.png" alt-text="Screenshot of the explorer pane in Visual Studio Code, with the context menu for the k8s folder displayed." border="true":::

 1. In the new terminal pane, sign in to the Azure CLI.
 If you're using GitHub Codespaces, include the `--use-device-code` flag.
-If you are using Visual Studio Code, you can optionally omit the flag.
+If you're using Visual Studio Code, you can optionally omit the flag.

     ```azurecli
     az login --use-device-code